 The theme of terrorism and the measures to fight it have been present in the Euro-Med Partnership since the very beginning.
-The Barcelona Declaration (1995: 3) states that the parties will "strengthen their cooperation in preventing and combating terrorism, in particular by ratifying and applying the international instruments they have signed, by acceding to such instruments and by taking any other appropriate measure".
+The Barcelona Declaration states that the parties will "strengthen their cooperation in preventing and combating terrorism, in particular by ratifying and applying the international instruments they have signed, by acceding to such instruments and by taking any other appropriate measure".
 The 2005 Summit adopted the Euro-Mediterranean Code of Conduct on Countering Terrorism after "heated negotiations" (Euractiv 2005).
-The Arab partner countries wanted the document to state that nothing in it contradicted the "right of peoples under foreign occupation to strive to end it in accordance with international law" (Euractiv 2005).
-The EU and Israel on the other hand argued that there must be nothing that could be understood as a justification for terrorism, and according to the final text partners will "condemn terrorism in all its manifestations without qualification" and work together in all arenas to eradicate it (Council of the European Union 2005: 3).
-Support to regional cooperation on anti-terrorism issues is currently provided in the form of the Euro-Med Police II project, which holds specialist information sessions on police cooperation, offers police cooperation training for senior officers from specialised services in the partner countries, organises study visits and creates a secure intranet for better information exchanges.27
+The Arab partner countries wanted the document to state that nothing in it contradicted the "right of peoples under foreign occupation to strive to end it in accordance with international law".
+The EU and Israel on the other hand argued that there must be nothing that could be understood as a justification for terrorism, and according to the final text partners will "condemn terrorism in all its manifestations without qualification" and work together in all arenas to eradicate it.
+Support to regional cooperation on anti-terrorism issues is currently provided in the form of the Euro-Med Police II project, which holds specialist information sessions on police cooperation, offers police cooperation training for senior officers from specialised services in the partner countries, organises study visits and creates a secure intranet for better information exchanges.23